 How to create a niche accounting focus at your firm: Part two

-Many firms provide general accounting services to a wide range of businesses.
-But sometimes it can be more lucrative to specialise.
-Here's part two of how to build a speciality accounting niche for your firm.
+Many firms do general accounting for a wide range of clients.
+But sometimes it can be more lucrative to specialize.

 Building a niche accounting business

-In part one of this guide, we covered some of the advantages of speciality or niche accounting.
+In part one of this guide, we covered some of the advantages of specialty or niche accounting.
 Your firm would probably benefit from finding a suitable niche and then exploiting it.
-But what's the best way to identify a speciality for your firm?
+But what's the best way to identify a specialty for your firm?
 And how do you make niche accounting work for you?

-In part two of this guide, we look into speciality accounting in greater detail.
+In part two of this guide, we look into specialty accounting in greater detail.
 This will help you identify a niche that will work for you.
-It will also help you make the transition from a generalised accounting firm to a speciality one.
+It will also help you make the transition from a generalized accounting firm to a specialty one.